janebmckenna/milestone-project-1/README.md

   - Chose 'Download Zip'
 - Open the Zip file on your device
 - Right click on the 'index.html' file and open with any browser.

+If you wish to create a fork of this repository advice can be found [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ## Credits